ReactiveMatter/tunnelcms/readme.md

 # Tunnel CMS

 Tunnel CMS is the simplest markdown CMS.
-It parses markdown files and outputs html in real time whenever necessary.
+It parses markdown files and renders html in real time whenever necessary.
 However, not every request requires parsing, as Tunnel CMS builds the HTML files and store in cache.
-Until, the underlying content of the markdown files is changes, the cached HTML is served.
+Until, the underlying content of the markdown files is changed, the cached HTML is served.

 ## 🛠️ Installation